 The very first of these dates from the early days of the studio and was one of their “folklore animals”.
 This is the Baby Sheep made of papka (a type of clay/ceramic) with decorations that look like nothing so much as Cheerios!
 This little fellow is 8” high and dates from 1942–1945.
 I must say that his long neck reminds me far more of a giraffe than a sheep, but the 1971 Cybis in Retrospect catalog describes him as a sheep. (other papka creations can be seen here.)

-The Two Lambs were produced between 1960 and 1963 as well.
+The Two Lambs were likewise produced between 1960 and late 1962.
 As shown above they are 5.5” high including the wood base.
-The lamb itself is the same one that appears as part of the 1950s nativity sculpture called Pillar of Families.
+The lamb mold was part of the 1950s nativity sculpture called Pillar of Families.
 That nativity piece continued to be made until 1964.

-After the 1960s lamb retirements there were none in the Cybis line until 1979’s Lamb ‘Mandy’ which was issued as a separate companion piece to Little Bo Peep who is seen in Nursery Rhymes.
+After those early lamb retirements there were none in the Cybis line until 1979’s Lamb ‘Mandy’ which was issued as a separate companion piece to Little Bo Peep who is seen in Nursery Rhymes.
 This lamb’s issue price was $90 and she was retired to pasture, along with Bo Peep, in 1982 at $125.
 She is 4.5” high.

 Although the 1981 nursery rhyme piece Baa Baa Black Sheep includes a black sheep (naturally!), Cybis also produced a separate 3.5” high companion sculpture white sheep during the same year.
 The only difference between the two sheep is a slight difference in head position: The black sheep is looking slightly upward while the white sheep is not.
 Other than that they are from the same mold.